 Not everybody can be famous.
 But everybody can be great because greatness is determined by service.

-Now that we recognize this subtle difference, let’s see what characteristics differentiate great designer from good designers.
+Now that we recognize this subtle distinction, let’s see the difference between good and great designers-

 For great designers, a critique is a critique.
 Not an insult.